LordAshes/Talespire-RemoteControlPlugin/README.md

 the GM would stream a Talespire view for the players.
 Check out the Stream Views Plugin for the ability to stream different views for the players while still maintaining the GM account view as secret.

+To prevent the Remote Controls from controlling both the Player and GM instances of Talespire, the Remote Control Server is started manually by keyboard shortcut (default RCTRL+C).
+It should be started on the Player instance but not the GM (to prevent players from controlling the GM camera).

 Once this is done, the players can launch the Remote Control App.
 Currently this is a simple Win Forms app.

 The player enters the IP address of the GM's machine (that the GM provides to the players) and the port.
 The default